 - Vegetable oil - You can use any cooking oil like olive oil, coconut oil, avocado oil, etc.

 - Garlic - Minced garlic, whether fresh or jarred works great.
-If you cannot get fresh garlic, use garlic powder to get that garlic flavor.

 - Soy sauce - In place of regular soy sauce, try a low-sodium soy sauce, coconut aminos, or tamari sauce.